-The statues here were not spared in the violence, but their bodies remain, some with repaired heads and some without adding to the uniqueness of each though The scars still visible but time and nature softening the edges and coving dome with a down moss bandage.
-The trails leading to the individual groupings often lead to dead ends so, don’t be surprised when you need to back track to the main trail.
+The statues here were not spared in the violence, but their bodies remain, some with repaired heads and some without adding to the uniqueness of each.
+The scars are still visible but, time and the elements have softened the edges and covered some with a down moss bandaid.
+The trails leading to the individual groups often lead to dead ends so, don’t be surprised when you need to back track to the main trail.
 Keep an eye out for the “mind your head” signs on the low tunnel like passageways as you go.

 I was obsessed with the 1500 arhat.
 We took over hundred pictures of them and could have easily taken a few hundred more.

 As you start to approach the bottom of the mountain you come upon the Ishidaibutsu, the largest cliff-carved Buddha in Japan.
-To say it’s imposing is a bit of an understatement.
-Carve din 1783, 1000 years after the temple was founded.
-As the healing Buddha, he holds a container of medicine in his hand and is is said that “if you bathe in the radiance of the emerald contained in it, your illness will be healed”.
+To say it is imposing is a bit of an understatement.
+It was carved in 1783, 1000 years after the temple was founded.
+Fun fact, as the healing Buddha, he holds a container of medicine in his hand and is is said that “if you bathe in the radiance of the emerald contained in it, your illness will be healed”.

 To the right of the Ishidaibutsu is a small picnic area that was perfect for a short rest as well a peak at a spectacular view from the tables.